 The Women’s National Book Association at the United Nations

 The Women’s National Book Association has been a Non-Governmental Organization (NGO) member of the United Nations since 1959.
 An NGO is defined as “any non-profit, voluntary citizens’ group that is organized on a local, national or international level.
 Task-oriented and driven by people with a common interest, NGOs perform a variety of services and humanitarian functions, bring citizens’ concerns to governments, monitor policies and encourage political participation at the community level.”
-As a NGO affiliated with the Department of Public Information (DPI), we must meet the following four criteria in order to remain a member in good standing:
+As a NGO associated with the United Nations Department of Public Information, we must meet the following four criteria in order to remain a member in good standing.

 - Share the ideals of the UN Charter.